microsoft/SynapseML/website/docs/examples/regression/Regression - Auto Imports.md

 model to predict the automobile's price.
 The process includes training, testing, and evaluating the model on the Automobile Imports data set.

-This sample demonstrates the use of several members of the mmlspark library:
+This sample demonstrates the use of several members of the synapseml library:
 - [`TrainRegressor`
   ](https://mmlspark.blob.core.windows.net/docs/1.0.0-rc4/pyspark/mmlspark.train.html?#module-mmlspark.train.TrainRegressor)
 - [`SummarizeData`